Flat Trigger vs Curved Trigger

 Now, one of the only measurable differences between the two is short action rifles have a slightly shorter bolt throw, meaning the distance the rifle bolt has to travel to eject the spent cartridge before inserting the next one into the chamber.
 How much shorter?

 How much does that matter in the real world?
-An unpracticed shooter might short-stroke a standard-length action on occasion, but outside of that...it's practically meaningless in the real world.
+An unpracticed shooter might short-stroke a standard-length action (or a short action!) on occasion, but outside of that...it's practically meaningless in the real world.

 Really, what matters is how well YOU run the individual trigger on YOUR individual gun.
 If it's flat, awesome.
 If it's not, awesome.
 You might find flat triggers a little more comfortable, you might not.
 That's really all it comes down to.